awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	aws deploy create-deployment-group --cli-input-json file://deployment-group.json
 	```

-	>Notice this time CodeDeploy is deploying to the auto scaling group instead of filtering by EC2 instance tags.
+1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/applications), make sure your region is selected in the upper right-hand corner dropdown, click on your application, and then click on the **Deployment groups** tab to check out your newly created deployment group.

-1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/applications](https://console.aws.amazon.com/codesuite/codedeploy/applications) to check out your newly created deployment group.
+	>Note: The CodeDeploy console will not default to your current region.
+Please make sure to click on **Select a Region** in the upper right-hand corner and select your region in the dropdown.

 1. Finally, deploy the application by editing **deployment.json** and replacing the value of **%codeDeployBucket%** from the CloudFormation stack outputs, and then running: